6 Ways to Stop Being Annoying

 Don’t think you’re annoying.

-Her findings suggest that people who were worried about negative gossip or being snubbed were more likely “to seek out information to confirm their fears,” which would in turn annoy colleagues and may lead to rejection.
+Her findings suggest that people who were worried about negative gossip or being snubbed were more likely “to seek out information to confirm their fears,” which could, in turn, annoy colleagues and may lead to rejection.
 For example, one of the study’s experiments found that people who construed certain actions as negative were more likely to “root it out through such means as eavesdropping or spying,” which isn't behavior that necessarily wins friends over.

 Rule No. 2